-Water occupying the Safe Storage Capacity includes Local Storage Account Water, Carryover Water, and water anticipated to be stored in future groundwater storage programs.
+Water occupying the SSC includes Local Storage Account Water, Carryover Water, and water anticipated to be stored in future groundwater Storage and Recovery programs.
 This storage management program was evaluated in the OBMP programmatic environmental impact report (PEIR) in 2000.

-Subsequent to the OBMP PEIR, Watermaster and the Watermaster Parties developed revisions to the OBMP based on: new monitoring and borehole data collected since 1998, an improved hydrogeologic conceptualization of the basin, new numerical models that have improved the understanding of basin hydrology since 2000, and the need to expand the Chino Basin Desalters (desalters) to the 40,000 acre-feet per year of groundwater production required in the OBMP Implementation Plan.
+After the OBMP PEIR, Watermaster and the Watermaster Parties revised the OBMP based on: new monitoring and borehole data collected since 1998, an improved hydrogeologic conceptualization of the basin, new numerical models that have improved the understanding of basin hydrology since 2000, and the need to expand the Chino Basin Desalters (desalters) to the 40,000 acre-feet per year of groundwater production required in the OBMP Implementation Plan.
 These investigations included a recalculation of the total water in storage in the basin, based on the improved hydrogeologic understanding.
-The total storage in the Chino Basin for 2000 was estimated to be about 5.9 million acre-feet2.
+The total storage in the Chino Basin for 2000 was estimated to be about 5.9 million acre-feet, about 100,000 acre-feet greater than the estimated Safe Storage at the time.

-The Peace II Agreement was negotiated by the Watermaster Parties to implement, among other things, the expansion of the desalters, the dedication of 400,000 acre-feet of groundwater in storage to desalter replenishment, and changes in the Judgment to implement the Peace II Agreement.
-However, there was no change to the storage management plan in the OBMP Implementation Plan even though the revised storage estimated for 2000 was greater than the Safe Storage, and the implementation of the Peace II Agreement would result in 400,000 acre-feet of new controlled overdraft.
+The Watermaster Parties negotiated the Peace II Agreement to implement, among other things, the expansion of the desalters, the dedication of 400,000 acre-feet of groundwater in storage to desalter replenishment (i.e., approved overdraft), and changes in the Judgment to implement the Peace II Agreement.
+However, the storage management plan was not changed in light of the approved overdraft and the fact that the estimated storage in the basin exceeded the Safe Storage.
 The IEUA completed and subsequently adopted a supplemental environmental impact report for the Peace II Agreement in 2010.